Cragady/common-setups/linux/README.md

 git clone --depth=1 https://github.com/romkatv/powerlevel10k.git ${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k
 ```

+You'll also have to set `ZSH_THEME="powerlevel10k/powerlevel10k"` within `.zshrc`, this setting should be close to the top.
+May not have to do this if you copied the .zshrc before this point.

 Copy configs from this repo to your home dir, in a way that is similar to pathing where items exist.
 Extra credit if you want to diff these files with the auto-generated files.

 (May not need .p10k.zsh - I didn't modify this much at all.
 Including just in case.)